 Once your dentist restores your dental crown, you will want to take precautions to avoid harming it again.
 It can withstand routine wear and tear, but major pressure could make a crown dislodge or crack.

-Therefore, you should not bite down on hard items, like the end of a pen, ice, or fingernails.
+Therefore, you shouldn’t bite down on hard items, like the end of a pen, ice, or fingernails.
 Be careful when eating sticky or chewy foods too which could wreak havoc on your dental work.

 People who grind or clench their teeth exert pressure on their teeth and crowns.
 If you have this habit, ask your dentist for tips to stop it.
 This way, you can preserve your dental crown and enjoy its restorative benefits.
 With proper care, a crown can remain over a tooth for fifteen or more years.